-4.2.
-Synthetic data
+4.2 Synthetic Data

 We first validated the performance of MMED on a synthetically generated dataset of 200 time series.
-Each time series contained one instance of the event of interest, signal 5(a).i, and several instances of other events, signals 5(a).ii-iv.
-Some examples of these time series are shown in Fig. 5(b).
+Each time series contained one instance of the event of interest, signal Fig. 6a,i, and several instances of other events, signals Fig. 6a,ii-iv.
+Some examples of these time series are shown in Fig. 6b.
 We randomly split the data into training and testing subsets of equal sizes.
 During testing we simulated the sequential arrival of data and recorded the moment that MMED started to detect the start of the event of interest.
-With 100% precision, MMED detected the event when it had completed 27.5% of the event.
-For comparison, SOSVM required observing 77.5% of the event for a positive detection.
-Examples of testing time series and results are depicted in Fig. 5(b).
+With 100 % precision, MMED detected the event when it had completed 27.5 % of the event.
+For comparison, SOSVM required observing 77.5 % of the event for a positive detection.
+Examples of testing time series and results are depicted in Fig. 6b.
 The events of interest are drawn in green and the solid vertical red lines mark the moments that our method started to detect these events.
-The dash vertical blue lines are the results of SOSVM.
+The dashed vertical blue lines are the results of SOSVM.
 Notably, this result reveals an interesting capability of MMED.
 For the time series in this experiment, the change in signal values from 3 to 1 is exclusive to the target events.
 MMED was trained to recognize partial events, it implicitly discovered this unique behavior, and it detected the target events as soon as this behavior occurred.
-In this experiment, we represented each time series segment by the L_2 -normalized histogram of signal values in the segment (normalized to have unit norm).
-We used linear SVM with C = 1000, $\alpha = 0$, $\beta = 1$.
+In this experiment, we represented each time series segment by the $L_2$ -normalized histogram of signal values in the segment (normalized to have unit norm).
+We used linear SVM with $C = 1,000, \alpha = 0, \beta = 1$ .

-Figure 5.
-Synthetic data experiment. (a): time series were created by concatenating the event of interest (i) and several instances of other events (ii)-(iv). (b): examples of testing time series; the solid vertical red lines mark the moments that our method starts to detect the event of interest while the dash blue lines are the results of SOSVM.
+Fig. 6 Synthetic data experiment. (a) Time series were created by concatenating the event of interest (i) and several instances of other events (ii)-(iv). (b) Examples of testing time series; the solid vertical red lines mark the moments that our method starts to detect the event of interest while the dashed blue lines are the results of SOSVM (Color figure online)

-4.3.
-Auslan dataset - Australian sign language
+4.3 Auslan Dataset-Australian Sign Language

-This section describes our experiments on a publicly available dataset [7] that contains 95 Auslan signs, each with 27 examples.
-The signs were captured from a native signer using position trackers and instrumented gloves; the location of two hands, the orientation of the palms, and the bending of the fingers were recorded.
+This section describes our experiments on a publicly available dataset (Kadous 2002) that contains 95 Auslan signs, each with 27 examples.
+The signs were captured from a native signer using position trackers and instrumented gloves.
+The location of two hands, the orientation of the palms, and the bending of the fingers were recorded.
 We considered detecting the sentence "I love you" in monologues obtained by concatenating multiple signs.
 In particular, each monologue contained an I-love-you sentence which was preceded and succeeded by 15 random signs.
-The I-love-you sentence was ordered concatenation of random samples of three signs: "I", "love", and "you".
+The I-love-you sentence was an ordered concatenation of random samples of three signs: "I", "love", and "you".
 We created 100 training and 200 testing monologues from disjoint sets of sign samples; the first 15 examples of each sign were used to create training monologues while the last 12 examples were used for testing monologues.
-The average lengths and standard deviations of the monologues and the I-love-you sentences were 1836 ± 38 and 158 ± 6 respectively.
+The average lengths and standard deviations of the

-Previous work [7] reported high recognition performance on this dataset using HMMs.
-Following their success, we implemented a continuous density HMM for Ilove-you sentences.
-Our HMM implementation consisted of 10 states, each was a mixture of 4 Gaussians.
+Previous work (Kadous 2002) reported high recognition performance on this dataset using HMMs.
+Following their success, we implemented a continuous density HMM for I-love-you sentences.
+Our HMM implementation consisted of 10 states, and each was a mixture of 4 Gaussians.
 To use the HMM for detection, we adopted a sliding window approach; the window size was fixed to the average length of the I-love-you sentences.